 A Word of Caution

 An affidavit of heirship is not a substitute for legal advice in complex situations.
-If there are disputes among heirs, if the deceased owned property in multiple states, or if the chain of title is already messy, consult an attorney before filing anything.
+If there are disputes among heirs, if the deceased owned property in multiple states, or if the chain of title is already messy, consult a mineral rights attorney before filing anything.
 A poorly drafted or inaccurate affidavit can create more problems than it solves.

 Keeping Track